Securities Litigation Policy

 APPLICATION

-The following procedures will be used to: 1) collect objective information about potential cases that is timely, accurate, and comprehensive; 2) calculate SCERS’ losses and potential recovery in a particular action; 3) evaluate the legal merits of individual cases; 4) consider the benefits and costs of alternative approaches to participation in the case; and 5) decide whether SCERS should seek appointment as lead plaintiff according to pre-determined criteria, including a threshold amount of estimated losses.
+The following procedures will be used to: (1) collect objective information about potential cases that is timely, accurate, and comprehensive; (2) calculate SCERS’ losses and potential recovery in a particular action; (3) evaluate the legal merits of individual cases; (4) consider the benefits and costs of alternative approaches to participation in a given case; and (5) decide whether SCERS should seek appointment as lead plaintiff.

 A. Collection of Information

-2. Calculation of what, if any, recognized damages SCERS has incurred;
+3. Estimated calculations of what, if any, recognized damages SCERS has incurred; and

 B. Review